Occupational Therapy Treatment Plan

 What is occupational therapy?

 Occupational therapy (OT) helps individuals of all ages engage in the activities they want and need to do by therapeutically using daily activities or occupations.
-It aims to improve health, enhance functionality, and increase independence in daily living.

 Who can benefit from occupational therapy?

 Individuals of any age facing physical, cognitive, or emotional challenges that affect their ability to perform everyday activities can benefit from occupational therapy.
-This includes people recovering from injuries, living with chronic conditions, or experiencing developmental or psychological difficulties.
+This includes people recovering from injuries, living with chronic health conditions, or experiencing developmental or psychological difficulties.

 Join 10,000+ teams using Carepatron to be more productive